Luxury converted nuclear missile silo lists on Airbnb

 The Subterra Castle Airbnb opened for business about six months ago.
-It’s in rural Wabaunsee County, about 15 miles southwest of Topeka.
+It’s located in rural Wabaunsee County, about 15 miles (25 kilometers) southwest of Topeka.

-Airbnbs are privately owned residences that are offered online for short-term rental, the Topeka Capital-Journal reports.
+Airbnbs are privately owned residences that are offered online for short-term rental.

 Matthew Fulkerson, 37, is the host for Subterra, and said it was his idea to turn the site into an Airbnb.
-Fulkerson is a neighbor of owners Ed and Dianna Peden who have lived in the converted missile base since 1994 and are on board with the Airbnb idea.
+Fulkerson is a neighbor of Subterra’s owners, Ed and Dianna Peden, who have lived in the converted missile base since 1994 and are on board with the Airbnb idea.

 More than being a place for people to stay when passing through Kansas, Fulkerson said he has a bigger vision for the site.